Selective licensing review announced by Government

 Over the last 2 years the NLCE tenants complaint service has been improving poor living conditions right across North Somerset, instead of imposing ineffective selective licensing on the region.
 At the NLCE, we believe selective licensing simply allows the rogue landlords to remain ‘under the radar’ whilst penalising the good landlords as well as deterring new investors to join the sector.

-As certified providers of the Rent with Confidence West of England Rental Standard, the NLCE will be holding training days for PRS landlords and letting agents to become accredited for 5 years on 4th October, 5th October, 1st November and 2nd November 2018 – with further dates to be confirmed.
-Landlord CPD courses are also set to be held on September 27th, October 18th & November 15th, covering important buy-to-let topics such as HMO management, PRS fire safety and the Housing health and safety rating system (HHSRS).
+As certified providers of the Rent with Confidence West of England Rental Standard, the NLCE will be holding a training day for PRS landlords and letting agents to become accredited for 5 years on 4th October – with further dates to be confirmed.
+Landlord CPD courses are also set to be held on September 4th, September 27th, October 18th & November 15th, covering important buy-to-let topics such as the Deregulation Act 2015, HMO management, PRS fire safety and the Housing health and safety rating system (HHSRS).